EMDR Protocols for Substance Use & Problematic Behaviors

 In this blog, we’ll explore specialized interventions such as DeTUR, CravEx, the Feeling-State Addiction Protocol (FSAP), Flashforward, Idealization, and the Two-Hand Interweave.
 We’ll look at how each one fits into EMDR Phase 1 History Taking and Treatment Planning, how EMDR Target Selection and EMDR Target Sequencing adapt in the context of substance use, and what the research says about their effectiveness.

 Substance use disorders are often intertwined with trauma.
-Clients may drink or use substances not only to numb distress but also to recreate desired internal states — confidence, calm, pleasure, or belonging.
+Clients may drink or use substances to numb distress and to recreate desired internal states, including confidence, calm, pleasure, or belonging.
 Shapiro (2018) emphasizes that EMDR therapy addresses the unprocessed memories underlying maladaptive coping.
 When EMDR and Addiction work is carefully integrated into an EMDR Master Treatment Plan, it can reduce the need for substances by resolving the trauma and emotional drivers that fuel them.

 However, because substance use recovery is complex, these protocols should be considered within the broader context of EMDR Phase 1 History Taking and EMDR Addiction Treatment Planning.
 That means carefully assessing readiness, monitoring for dissociation, and ensuring safety before moving into deeper processing.